sevmorris/macback-m1/README.md

 ---
 ### Run some scripts

-Tweak some Mac defaults, add some dotfiles, and (optionally) remove Dock icons (useful for a new OS install).
+Tweak some Mac defaults, add some dotfiles, and (optionally) remove all Dock icons (useful for a new OS install).

 <br>